-Jane Peh is the Co-Founder & CEO at Pawjourr, an online jobs marketplace for pets to work with their favorite brands.
+Jane Peh is the Co-Founder & CEO at Pawjourr, an online jobs marketplace for for pet owners and vets to work with their favourite brands.

 1) To kick things off, could you tell us a little about your career background and current role?

 Hi all, great to be here!
-My name is Jane and I’m the CEO and co-founder of Pawjourr, an online jobs marketplace for pet owners & vets to work with their favorite brands.
+My name is Jane and I’m the CEO and co-founder of Pawjourr, an online jobs marketplace for pet owners and vets to work with their favorite brands.

 Before starting this company, I was in the advertising industry as an account executive (also known as a suit); basically the liaison between creatives and clients in firms like Ogilvy and Dentsu.